ST. LOUIS COUNTY

 (Superior Street)

 The 1890 map shows the "Superior Street Station" near the intersection of Alexander Street and 28th Avenue (formerly Connecticut Avenue) in the vicinity of GPS: 46.810919, -92.059528.
-This station was called the Superior Street Station because it was close to London Road which was formerly called Superior Street before the names were changed.
+This station was called the Superior Street Station because it was close to London Road which was called Superior Street before the street names were changed.

-duluth This station was at 200 5th Avenue West.
+Duluth This station was at 200 5th Avenue West.
 This is near where Harbor Drive crosses over Railroad Avenue today at approximately GPS: 46.781016, -92.101981.
 The station was also used by the DWP.
 This station is shown on the 1888 Sanborn map.

 Duluth There was a freight station at the foot of 8th Avenue West at GPS: 46.777075, -92.103747.
+Over the years there were additions to the station.

 Duluth